ethereum/ethereum-org-website/src/content/roadmap/index.md

     to="/roadmap/future-proofing"
     title="Future proofing"
     image="futureProofing"
-    description="Today's Ethereum researchers and developers are building a protocol for future generations.
-This means anticipating problems that could arise in decades to centuries and solving them now, such as quantum computers that break current crypotography."
+    description="Ethereum researchers and developers are solving tomorrow's problems today, readying the network for future generations."
   >
     <ButtonLink to="/roadmap/future-proofing/">Read more</ButtonLink>
   </RoadmapActionCard>